wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 # Interested in seeing examples of Workflow in action?
 Start by cloning the repo and checking out the 'WorkflowExample' scheme.
 This should give you a decent idea of how the library works.
 If you want to create a new project, read on.

-# CocoaPods with Programmatic Views
+# CocoaPods with Programmatic UIKit

 ## Adding the dependency
 ```ruby